basnijholt/nijho.lt/content/post/diction-agent-cli-qwen/index.md

 It is the next iteration of [my mobile coding workflow]({{< ref "/post/agentic-mobile-workflow" >}}), replacing its iOS Shortcut and clipboard dance with a keyboard that is always available.

 I self-host its [open-source gateway](https://github.com/DictionLabs/Diction) on my home machine in the U.S.
-The gateway streams audio to [`agent-cli`](https://github.com/basnijholt/agent-cli), which exposes an OpenAI-compatible transcription endpoint backed by [Qwen3-ASR 1.7B](https://huggingface.co/Qwen/Qwen3-ASR-1.7B-hf).
+The gateway streams audio to [`agent-cli`](https://github.com/basnijholt/agent-cli), which exposes an OpenAI-compatible transcription endpoint backed by Alibaba's [`Qwen/Qwen3-ASR-1.7B-hf`](https://huggingface.co/Qwen/Qwen3-ASR-1.7B-hf)—Qwen, spelled Q-W-E-N.
 There is no LLM cleanup step: Qwen's raw transcription is already good enough for me.

 {{% callout note %}}